MoonBoyMubarak/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ replaces characters A and C from input to Z and e respectively 20-hiago removes all letters c and c from input 21-reverse reverses its input
+22-users_and_homes displays all users and their home directories, sorted by users.